SolaceProducts/event-management-agent/docs/rest.md

 ## Kafka

-The Kafka Confluent plugin uses the kafka broker admin APIs to learn about topics and consumer groups.
+The Kafka Confluent plugin uses the Kafka broker admin APIs to learn about topics and consumer groups.

 ## Initiating a scan request

-Update the `plugins` section of the `service/application/src/main/resources/application.yml` with the details of the messaging service to scan.
-Any value with `${SOME_VALUE}` are environment variables and should be exported in the shell before launching the EMA.
-An example of exporting these values will be in a `Environment Variables` section.
+Download the configuration file generated in the Event Portal or update the `plugins` section of the `service/application/src/main/resources/application.yml` file with the details of the messaging service to scan.
+Values that include `${SOME_VALUE}` are environment variables and should be exported in the shell before launching the EMA.
+An example of exporting these values appears in the `Environment Variables` section.

-The default application.yml has examples of the plugin configurations as well.
+The default application.yml file also includes examples of the plugin configurations.

-#### Semp Secured Connection
+#### SEMP Secured Connection

-The following need to be exported:
+The following environment variables need to be exported:
 ${SOLACE_SEMP_USERNAME}
 ${SOLACE_SEMP_PASSWORD}
 ${SOLACE_VPN_NAME}